scottlyttle/gravity-forms-scss/README.md

 ## What's Next

-Ideally a future update will include some variables for colours, typography and gradients (etc) to automatically custommise the CSS in the compiled output but that will need to wait until I can work out the best way to track changes to the plugins CSS with new release updates.
+Ideally a future update will include some variables for colours, typography and gradients (etc) to customise the CSS in the compiled output.